 - Contact a personal injury attorney: Our experienced car accident attorneys at Portner & Shure will help you during this difficult time so that you can focus on getting your life back on track.

-Creating a Car Accident Diary
+Creating an Auto Accident Diary

 At Portner & Shure, we take pride in obtaining successful results for our clients.
 Our outcomes are continuously among the top results for car accident victims in the Maryland, Virginia, and Washington D.C. areas.
 One of the reasons for this is because we instruct our clients to keep a diary of their experience after the car accident.